albertorestifo/jet-lag-hide-and-seek-server/priv/static/websocket_protocol.md

 ## Connection Lifecycle

 1. Client establishes WebSocket connection
-2. Server sends current game state
+2. Server sends current game state in the join response
+3. Server also sends a `game_state` event with the full game state
-3. Server broadcasts events as they occur
+4. Server broadcasts events as they occur
-4. Client sends messages to perform actions
+5. Client sends messages to perform actions
-5. Connection is closed when the game ends or the client disconnects
+6. Connection is closed when the game ends or the client disconnects

+## Reconnection

+If the client application restarts or loses connection, it should reconnect to the WebSocket using the same token.
+Upon reconnection, the server will:

+1. Send the current game state in the join response
+2. Send a `game_state` event with the full game state

+This allows the client to restore its state and continue participating in the game without disruption.

 ## Error Handling